JohanSmet/johansmet.github.io/_projects/lsim.md

 Most of the time on this project was spent working on lsim_gui .
 I ended rewriting LSim to better segregate the construction/editing of the circuit and the simulation itself.
 The simulation engine itself underwent a few major revisions.

 Along the way, I not only learned a lot about digital (I now have a basic understanding of how flip-flops and binary counters work) but also about the way digital circuits work electrically to be able to simulate them properly.
-It might have been a strange and long winding path to take, but I learned quite a bit and had a lot of fun along the way.
+It might have been a strange and long, winding path to take, but I learned quite a bit and had a lot of fun along the way.

 ## Current status

 As it stands now (in September 2019) LSim is able to simulate basic digital circuits (e.g. flip-flops and counters) and more complex circuits.
 As an example, LSim includes a basic 8-bit computer (inspired by Ben Eater's work [here](https://eater.net/8bit)).
 It's probably capable of more, but the UI is a major limiting factor.

-With the Python bindings it's not hard to write test scripts for the designed circuits.
+With the Python bindings, it's not hard to write test scripts for the designed circuits.
 It's also possible to procedurally generated complex repetitive circuits (e.g. ROMs) with a Python-script.

 LSim runs on multiple platforms.
 It compiles natively for modern Windows, Linux and MacOS X machines.
 A WebAssembly-version can run straight in the browser.
 You can try a demo over [here](http://justcode.be/lsim).
 The demo is fully functional except for saving changes.